OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/broyden.rst

 BroydenSolver
 *************

-BroydenSolver is a quasi-Newton solver that implements Broyden's first method (aka Broyden's good method) to solve for states that drive the residuals to zero.
+BroydenSolver is a quasi-Newton solver that implements Broyden's second method (aka Broyden's good method) to solve for states that drive the residuals to zero.
 Unlike Newton, BroydenSovler works on a subset of your model consisting of just the implicit states that you specify.
 By default, Like Newton, Broyden's method steps in a direction defined by the local jacobian of derivatives, but the key is that it doesn't need to be provided with that jacobian.
 You can optionally